MdTouseefAkram/React-Series/Day 11 - Data is the new Oil/README.md

 --We wrap the whole App in App.js with contextProvider to modify the context value or data.

---we can use the context.Provider for a specific portion of our App.
+# we can also use the context.Provider for a specific portion of our App.
 In App.js

+#1
 return (
   // Default value of context.
     <UserContext.Provider value={{ loggedInUser: userName}}>